openfort-xyz/openfort-evals/src/evals/authentication/PROMPT.md

 # Task

-Implement authentication in a React application using Openfort.
+Build a React application that implements authentication using Openfort's embedded wallet SDK.

 ## Requirements

-Create a React app that:

-1. Supports multiple authentication methods (email, social, guest, and wallet)
-2. Configures authentication providers properly
+Your application must:

+1. **Configure the Openfort SDK** with:
+   - All necessary provider configuration including API keys
+   - Required React provider wrappers for Web3 functionality
+   - Wallet recovery options

+2. **Implement at least TWO different authentication methods** from these categories:
+   - Email-based authentication (with sign up and sign in)
+   - Social authentication (Google, Facebook, or Twitter)
+   - Wallet-based authentication (using Sign-In with Ethereum)
+   - Guest/anonymous authentication

-3. Provides UI for user authentication
+3. **Manage user authentication state**:
-4. Checks and displays authentication state
-5. Handles login and logout flows
+   - Show how to access the current user's information
+   - Implement sign out functionality

+4. **Handle authentication callbacks** if using OAuth or email verification flows